 Harriet Putnam also owned a lot across the street, at 17 Marlborough, which she sold to merchant George Dudley Howe in March of 1864.
 George Howe and his wife, Alice Lloyd (Greenwood) Howe, lived at 32 Marlborough while their house at 17 Marlborough was being built.
 They previously had lived at 17 Temple Place.
 The Putnams lived in North Andover and then traveled to Europe, where their daughter, Mary Upham Putnam, married in July of 1866 in Paris to Charles Frederick Fearing.
 J. Pickering Putnam died in January of 1867 in Switzerland, and by 1868, Harriet Putnam had made her Boston home at 78 Marlborough.

 On February 23, 1865, 32 Marlborough was purchased from Harriet Putnam’s trustee by Benjamin Pierce Cheney.
-He and his wife, Elizabeth Stickney (Clapp) Cheney, made it their home.
-They previously had lived at 12 Bowdoin.
-They also maintained a home in Dover, Massachusetts.
+In June of 1865, he married Elizabeth Stickney Clapp and they made 32 Marlborough their home.

 When the original lot for 32 Marlborough was purchased by Harriet Putnam’s trustee, it had a frontage of 27 feet.
 She had also purchased the lot to the west at 34 Marlborough, with a frontage of 26 feet, which was left vacant.
 When her trustee sold 32 Marlborough to Benjamin Cheney, the frontage was 26 feet 4 inches.
 On March 15, 1865, her trustee sold the remaining 8 inches of the lot at 32 Marlborough plus the vacant lot at 34 Marlborough to Samuel Hooper.
 He combined them with a third parcel at 299 Berkeley, with an 87 foot frontage he purchased on November 1, 1862, and then sold the combined lot with a 113 foot 8 inch frontage to Josiah Caldwell.
 This lot subsequently was acquired by Jonas Fitch in 1873 and then by Benjamin Edward Bates in 1877.